r3w0p/bobocep/docs/use_cases.rst

 Pattern #2
 ^^^^^^^^^^

-A heart-rate sensor has been consistently reporting dangerously low readings.
+A heart-rate sensor was operating at healthy levels (for example, between 60 to 140 beats per minute), but has started to consistently report values outside of this range.

 .. raw:: html